hamitsehjal/Data-Structures-Algorithms/System-Design/Load Balancers.md

 ## How would you answer these questions:

+1. Introducing a load balancer into the request-response path adds an additional network hop, which can result in increased latency.
+How can you reduce this latency?
-1. You're architecting a system that needs to handle both HTTP API requests and real-time gaming traffic.
+2. You're architecting a system that needs to handle both HTTP API requests and real-time gaming traffic.
 How would you design your load balancing strategy?
 Which types would you use where?

-2. You're building a real-time collaborative document editor (like Google Docs).
+3. You're building a real-time collaborative document editor (like Google Docs).
 Users need to see each other's changes instantly.
 Would you choose stateful or stateless load balancing?
 What are the trade-offs?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUzNjc3ODA3NSwtODc2ODU1MDcwLDExOD
-AyODgzMDRdfQ==
+eyJoaXN0b3J5IjpbLTMxMTQzNzM3NCwtNTM2Nzc4MDc1LC04Nz
+Y4NTUwNzAsMTE4MDI4ODMwNF19
 -->